ShayHill/shayallenhill_site/_posts/2023-07-01-cherry-picking.md

 {% include sah_uag_blockquote.html content="I cannot tell a lie, I did it with my little hatchet." author='George Washington' %}

-One sunny day, as the story goes[^1], a 6-year-old George Washington ventured into his father's garden with a brand new hatchet, feeling industrious (if you want to be generous) or mischevious (if you don't).
+One sunny day, as the story goes[^1], a 6-year-old George Washington ventured into his father's garden with a brand new hatchet, feeling industrious (if you want to be generous) or mischievous (if you don't).

 Lo and behold, what did the boy spy in the center of the garden but a majestic cherry tree, standing tall and proud, the prize of his father's orchard.
 Finding no other outlet for his boyish ambition (I'll be generous), young George set about testing his mettle, and the blade of his hatchet, against the trunk of that cherry tree.